modabas/ModEndpoints/README.md

 [![Nuget](https://img.shields.io/nuget/dt/ModEndpoints)](https://www.nuget.org/packages/ModEndpoints/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://github.com/modabas/ModEndpoints/blob/main/LICENSE.txt)

 [MinimalEndpoints](#minimalendpoint) are the barebone implementation for organizing ASP.NET Core Minimal Apis in REPR format endpoints.
 Their handler methods may return Minimal Api IResult based, string or T (any other type) response.
-MinimalEnpoints are implemented in ModEndpoints.Core package.
+MinimalEnpoints are implemented in <u>ModEndpoints.Core</u> package.

 [WebResultEndpoints](#webresultendpoint), [BusinessResultEndpoints](#businessresultendpoint) and [ServiceEndpoints](#serviceendpoint) organize ASP.NET Core Minimal Apis in REPR format endpoints and are integrated with [result](https://github.com/modabas/ModResults) pattern out of box.
-They are implemented in ModEndpoints package.
+They are implemented in <u>ModEndpoints</u> package.

-To make consuming a [ServiceEndpoint](#serviceendpoint) easier, which is a very specialized endpoint more suitable for internal services, a specific [client implementation](#serviceendpoint-clients) along with extensions required for client registration is implemented in ModEndpoints.RemoteServices package, and interfaces required for ServiceEndpoint request models are in ModEndpoints.RemoteServices.Core package.
+[ServiceEndpoint](#serviceendpoint) is a highly specialized endpoint designed for internal services. <u>ModEndpoints.RemoteServices</u> package provides a dedicated [client implementation for ServiceEndpoints](#serviceendpoint-clients) to abstract away HTTP plumbing and enable remote service consumption with the knowledge of strongly typed request and response models shared between server and client projects.
+Additionally, <u>ModEndpoints.RemoteServices.Core</u> package contains the interfaces required for ServiceEndpoint request models.

-Each of them are demonstrated in [sample projects](#samples).
+Each endpoint type along with service endpoint client are demonstrated in [sample projects](#samples).

 All endpoint abstractions are a structured approach to defining endpoints in ASP.NET Core applications.
 They extend the Minimal Api pattern with reusable, testable, and consistent components for request handling, validation, and response mapping.